franklinrene/franklinrene/README.md

 ## Hi there 👋

+I'm Franklin — an AI/Data Engineer based in the Netherlands.
+In my free time, I enjoy traveling and learning new languages!

 <!--
 **frw0x/frw0x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.